lagden/base-icon/README.md

 ## Publishing

-Go into the `package.json` and give your package the desired name through the `"name"` option.
+Go into the `package.json` and give your package the desired name through the `"name"` propertie.
 Also consider adding a `"license"` field and point it to a `LICENSE` file which you can create from a template (one popular option is the [MIT license](https://opensource.org/license/mit/)).

 To publish your library to [npm](https://www.npmjs.com):